tfbrew/terraform-provider-awx/docs/resources/role_definition.md

 page_title: "awx_role_definition Resource - awx"
 subcategory: ""
 description: |-
   Manage a custom role definition.
+Only available in AWX, not AAP2.4.
 ---

 # awx_role_definition (Resource)

 Manage a custom role definition.
+Only available in AWX, not AAP2.4.

 ## Example Usage